telerik/kendo-themes/packages/default/README.md

 Currently, it is available for the following suites:

 * Kendo UI for React.
-* Kendo UI for Angular 2.
+* Kendo UI for Angular.

-We are working on providing support for the Default Theme in Kendo UI jQuery suite too.
+* Kendo UI for jQuery.

 ## Basic Usage